-- To identify and provide for pupils who have special educational needs and additional needs. - To work within the guidance provided in the SEND Code of Practice (2014). - To operate a 'whole pupil, whole school' approach to the management and provision of support for special educational needs. - To provide support and advice for all staff working with pupils with special educational needs. - Maintain high expectations by staff for all pupils and emphasising the involvement of all staff in responding to the needs of all pupils.
+- To identify and provide for pupils who have special educational needs and additional needs as early as possible. - To work within the guidance provided in the SEND Code of Practice (2015) and ensure pupils with SEND have access to the Curriculum. - To operate a 'whole pupil, whole school' approach to the management and provision of support for special educational needs and make appropriate provision to overcome barriers to learning. - To provide support and advice for all staff working with pupils with special educational needs and where appropriate work with outside agencies. - Maintain high expectations by staff for all pupils and emphasising the involvement of all staff in responding to the needs of all pupils.
+Ensure the use of adaptation in order to meet objectives e.g. the use of technology to support the recording of work.